yidakra/livevtt/WOWZA_SETUP.md

 This guide provides step-by-step instructions for installing and configuring the LiveVTT Caption Module on Wowza Streaming Engine.

+## Recent Updates (v1.1.0 - January 2025)

+- ✅ **Fixed HTTP Provider 404 Issues**: Resolved critical path matching problems in the HTTP provider
+- ✅ **Enhanced Error Handling**: Added comprehensive logging and debugging throughout the module
+- ✅ **Improved Configuration**: Simplified setup process with better documentation and examples
+- ✅ **Production Ready**: Successfully tested with real-world streams including multilingual transcription

+**Note**: If you previously experienced 404 errors when LiveVTT sent captions to Wowza, this version resolves those issues with improved path handling in the HTTP provider.

 ## Prerequisites

 *   Wowza Streaming Engine installed and running.